12 Remarkable Secrets of Hydrotherapy

-By using your hot tub for this therapy, you get all the health benefits that come with the hydrotherapy along with the added comfort of being in your very own hot tub.
+By using your hot tub for this therapy, you get all the health benefits that come with hydrotherapy, along with the added comfort of being in your very own hot tub.
 Just remember, you need to make sure your hot tub is at least 95° F in order to see the best benefits from the therapy.

-Now that we know what exactly hot tub hydrotherapy is, let’s take a look at 12 secrets of hot tub hydrotherapy.
+Now that we know what exactly hot tub hydrotherapy is, let’s take a look at the 12 secrets of hot tub hydrotherapy.

 1. It’s Easier Than You Think

 While there are many therapy options that require the assistance of a licensed therapist, there are many you can perform at home on your own without help from anyone.

 2. It’s Good For Your Muscles

 The warm, swirling waters of the hot tub help your muscles relax and even stimulate your body to relieve pain due to injury.

 The warm waters in a typical hot tub hydrotherapy session raise your body temperature, resulting in your blood vessels dilating, thus improving your circulation.